europeana/Labs/_posts/apps/2014-04-04-EuropeanaConnect-Geoparser.md

   name: "For more information, or to give feedback, please contact:[Nuno Freire](nuno.freire@theeuropeanlibrary.org)"

 ---

+**Disclaimer**: The Goeparser is currently down.
+The service should be re-started in the coming months.

 **EuropeanaConnect Geoparser** - A tool to extract place names from text.

 This tool works with the EuropeanaConnect Gazetteer.